amazon-ion/ion-docs/_books/ion-1-1/src/glossary.md

 spec version, the current macro table, and a collection of available modules.

 **encoding expression**<br/>
-The invocation of a macro in encoded data, aka E-expression.
+The invocation of a macro in encoded data, aka e-expression.
 Starts with a macro reference denoting the function to invoke.
-The Ion text format uses "smile syntax" `(:macro ...)` to denote E-expressions.
+The Ion text format uses "smile syntax" `(:macro ...)` to denote e-expressions.
-Ion binary devotes a large number of opcodes to E-expressions, so they can be compact.
+Ion binary devotes a large number of opcodes to e-expressions, so they can be compact.

 **encoding module**<br/>
 A _module_ whose symbol table and macro table can be used directly in the user data stream.